cioina/vue-plyr-example-app/README.md

 ## Build

-This repository is supposed to be build locally.
+This repository is meant to be built locally.